-General economic activity is the main driver of demand levels for our Less-Than-Truckload and Logistics & Warehousing segments.
-Uncertainty with regard to the health of the North American economy or trade patterns could have a material adverse effect on the operations of our Less-Than-

-Truckload and Logistics & Warehousing segments and, to a lesser degree, our Specialized & Industrial Services segment (to the extent that the economy affects commodity pricing with respect to oil and gas, in particular), and our overall financial condition.
+General economic activity is the main driver of demand levels for our Less-Than-Truckload, Logistics ጲ Warehousing and U.S. & International Logistics segments.
+Uncertainty with regard to the health of the North American economy or trade patterns could have a material adverse effect on the operations of our Less-Than-Truckload, Logistics & Warehousing and U.S. & International Logistics segments and, to a lesser degree, our Specialized & Industrial Services segment (to the extent that the economy affects commodity pricing with respect to oil and gas, in particular), and our overall financial condition.